emqx/emqx-docs/en_US/deploy/cluster/manual.md

 node.name = emqx@192.168.0.10
 ```

-You can also override node name with environment variable:
+You can also override node name with an environment variable:

 ```bash
 env EMQX_NODE__NAME='emqx@s1.emqx.io' ./bin/emqx start